Waking Famagusta teaser

 These extraordinary individuals quickly became a team ready to help make this ecocity happen.
 The idea started catching fire and The Famagusta Ecocity Project was born, and a documentary production with it.

-Any reopening of the 43-year old militarily occupied ghost town of Varosha, a district of historic Famagusta on the Eastern coast of Cyprus, presents a unique opportunity to learn from the mistakes of the past and rebuild for a better future.
+Any reopening of the nearly 44-year old militarily occupied ghost town of Varosha, a district of historic Famagusta on the Eastern coast of Cyprus, presents a unique opportunity to learn from the mistakes of the past and rebuild for a better future.
 Yet it comes with significant risks.
 Without careful planning, it could become just another unsustainable development in an already crowded Mediterranean tourism market, while cementing Famagusta as the second divided city in Cyprus.

 Rebuilding Varosha in the context of a model ecopolis promotes peaceful coexistence amongst all of Famagusta’s inhabitants while embracing the latest ecocity technologies and turning Famagusta into a center for peace and sustainability within a troubled region.
 The project ultimately aims to turn all of Famagusta into Europe’s model Ecocity.
 This is a multi-track approach to environmental sustainability, economic prosperity and peace building.
 Those involved are local and international architects, permaculture designers, economists, business owners, urban planners, engineers, horticulturists, historians, artists, filmmakers, conflict mediation specialists and much more.